As an Amazon Associate I earn from qualifying purchases.

 I’m always on the lookout for new breakfast ideas.
 I don’t know why, but breakfast is the only meal of the day that I can be absolutely and unequivocally bored to tears with.
 So creativity with breakfast is an absolute must for me.

 When I get bored with my oatmeal (Sssshhhhh!!
 You didn’t read that!), I start looking at other grains.
 I truly believe that a variety of healthy foods is the best path to health.
 So I try to step outside the oatmeal box a bit and it’s then that I realize I’ve truly been neglecting my grains.
 There’s whole world of grains out there and it’s ripe for the picking!!

 Here is a list of grains that make delicious and unique breakfast cereals:

 - Farro (actually, an ancient strain of wheat)

 But for now, we’ll stick to an old favorite, Millet.
-It’s mild flavored and mixes well with just about anything you want to add to it.
+It’s mild flavored with a rustic texture and mixes well with just about anything you want to add to it.
 It’s a very versatile grain and makes for a wonderfully comforting breakfast.